saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

   <img src="https://github.com/saidvandeklundert/saidvandeklundert.github.io/blob/napalm/img/napalm_information_example.png">
 </p>

-The Python required to perform the above when connecting to a Juniper device could be something like the following:
+The Python required to perform the above when connecting to a Juniper device could be something like the following `junos-example.py`:

 ```python
 import napalm